Maybe you’ve read a few blog posts on “how to start a mom blog” by now. Or if you’re like I was, maybe a few hundred!

 Blogging has made me a better writer; it’s given me a platform and a portfolio for freelance writing opportunities and so much more.

-And, two years later, I can finally say that I’m making a full-time income from my blog each month.
+And, three years later, I can finally say that I’m making a full-time income from my blog each month.
 This has been an AMAZING blessing to our family.

 On a personal level, it’s been such a fulfilling journey to hear from my readers how I’ve connected with them and made a difference in their life.
 What more could I hope for?

 Another big bonus that I didn’t even expect was the friendships I’ve made in the blogging and writing community and the encouragement that keeps moving me forward.

 And none of it would’ve been possible if I hadn’t made the commitment to just DIVE IN.
 We all have to start somewhere.